mylesotoole/DebloatFireTV/README.md

 ### Running on macOS
-1. Make the script executable `chmod +x DebloatFireTV.sh`.
+1. Make the script executable `chmod +x DebloatFireTV`.
-2. Run it with `./DebloatFireTV.sh`.
+2. Run it with `./DebloatFireTV`.

 <hr>